Dutch Timed Text Style Guide

 - From 1 to 10, numbers should be written out: één, twee, drie, etc.

-- When a number begins a sentence, it should always be spelled out, unless the full form exceeds the number of characters allowed.
+- When a number begins a sentence, it should be spelled out, unless the full form exceeds the number of characters allowed.

 - Note that the above rules may be broken due to space limitations or reading speed concerns, as well as for consistency when listing multiple quantities, for example.